ruurdadema/dnssd/README.md

     cmake ..
     cmake --build .

-After this you end up with two test command line utilities and a libray
+After this you end up with two test command line utilities and a libray.